 A total of 138 media works were evaluated using the 5D25Q questionnaire by paid adult participants ($n = 242$) via the online research platform Prolific Academic Ltd. The initial sample included 356 participants; however, a number of responses were excluded from the final analysis to ensure the reliability and integrity of the data.
 These exclusions were made on ethical and methodological grounds, as some responses appeared to have been generated randomly or failed to align with the expected evaluative patterns, indicating a lack of engagement with the questionnaire's content.
 Several independent studies have reported superior data quality and participant attention on the alternative online platform Prolific, compared to that of CloudResearch, MTurk, Qualtrics and SONA (Douglas, 2023) (Albert, 2023).
-The distribution of these media was carried out in four groups: G1 corresponds to the list of the 50 best-selling video games since 1984.
-This continually iterated list was built on the aggregation of data produced by Wikipedia.
-G2 corresponds to the list of the 50 films and animated films, having generated the most revenue since 1993.
-This continually iterated list was also built on the aggregation of data carried out by Wikipedia.
-G3 corresponds to a selection of 20 supposedly non-anthropocentric video games published by the CNAP (Center for Non-Anthropocentric Play) on their website.
+Participants were explicitly instructed to evaluate only those video games or films they had personally played or viewed.
+Each participant was permitted to complete the questionnaire up to four times, selecting a different media item from a predefined list curated by the research team for each submission.
+The distribution of these media was carried out in four groups: G1 is 50 bestselling video games since 1984, related to compilation of sources such as AFJV, Gamesider, VGChartz, NDP group and IGN.
+G3 corresponds to the list of the 50 films and animated films, having generated the most revenue since 1993, with sources from IMDbPro Box Office Mojo and Nash Information's Services "The Numbers".
+G2 corresponds to a selection of 20 supposedly non-anthropocentric video games selected by the CNAP (Center for Non-Anthropocentric Play).
 Finally, the G4 group corresponds to a selection of 17 movies and animated movies for which the specialized press has noted the non-anthropocentric or biocentric character.
-The distribution of the results of these media is reported in the chart below (fig2).
+The distribution of the results of these media is reported in the chart below, Figure 2.

-Figure 2.
-5D25Q Distribution of Non-Anthropocentric Media scores.
+Figure 2. - 5D25Q Distribution of Non-Anthropocentric Media scores.